Ewnetf/ADA-final-project/README.md

 Diagnostics and sensitivity:

 * For diagnostics, an unweighted glm (binomial) mirroring the covariates in Model 3 is fit.
-* Multicollinearity: assessed with car::vif; consider VIF threshold (e.g., < 5 acceptable).
+* Multicollinearity: assessed with car::vif; consider VIF threshold .
 * Calibration: Hosmer–Lemeshow test via ResourceSelection::hoslem.test (on unweighted model).
 * Influence: Cook's distance plots (identify and consider observations with high Cook's D).